Inori1208/HCbot/README.md

 ## alpha2.5 2022/11/8
     Successfully complete the sign up command, and sort all player data in json file.
     Started to plan out the simple game, maybe a RPG game.
+## alpha2.6 2022/11/10
+    Having some ideas in my game, added the backpack system which was included in playerdata.
+    Also added a command to let user check their backpack.